About Us – Sweden’s International Human Rights Organisation

 30 years of human rights work

 Civil Rights Defenders (previously known as the Swedish Helsinki Committee for Human Rights) was originally a part of the Helsinki Movement.
-During the Cold War, an agreement was signed by the Eastern and Western Bloc countries in the Finnish capital in 1975.
-This inspired citizens all around Europe and in the United States to form non-governmental organisations to monitor their own governments with regard to respecting human rights.
+During the Cold War, an agreement was signed by Eastern Bloc and Western countries in the Finnish capital in 1975.
+This inspired citizens across Europe and the United States to form non-governmental organisations (NGOs) to monitor their own governments with regard to respecting human rights.
 The Helsinki family grew to include more than 40 organisations.

 90-accounts guarantee correct handling of donations

 Civil Rights Defenders is a non-profit organisation.
-Sida, the Swedish International Development Cooperation Agency, is our main donor with regard to international activities.
-Many companies, foundations and individuals contribute to our work.
-We have Swedish 90-accounts and are a member of Swedish Fundraising Council, FRII.
+Sida, the Swedish International Development Cooperation Agency, is the main donor with regard to our international activities.
+Many other companies, foundations and individuals contribute to our work.
+We have Swedish 90-accounts and are a member of the Swedish Fundraising Council and FRII.
 Our accounting is supervised by Svensk Insamlingskontroll.
 These measures guarantee that your donation is handled correctly and used for its intended purpose.
-If you want to know more about our financials, please read our annual reports.
+If you would like to know more regarding our financials, please read our annual reports.